antonio-manuel/UIModularTesting/README.md

 With that, we are able to add UI Unit Test separately in each one of our feature modules, making them independents of the app module.

 ## TL;DR
-We prepare some base classes to help us adding UI Unit Tests in each one of our modularised Android application, with that we are able to mock dependencies, replace dependency injections and run UI tests of Fragments instead of checking the whole Activity
+We prepare some base classes to help us adding UI Unit Tests in each one of our modularized Android application, with that we are able to mock dependencies, replace dependency injections and run UI tests of Fragments instead of checking the whole Activity
 To see more of how we implemented that, checkout this repository: https://github.com/antonio-manuel/UIModularTesting